-1.09.3.3.2.1 The Reptilian Dorsal Cortex
+8.3.3.2.1 The Reptilian Dorsal Cortex

 Different from birds, reptiles and mammals possess a true multilayered cortex (Ulinski, 1990).
 The word "cortex" stems from the Latin word "bark" or "skin" but within the neurosciences, it defines a laminated gray matter that harbors multiple layers.
 To our knowledge, this definition goes back to the 19th century.
-Leuret and Gratiolet already use it in their famous two-volume book on comparative neuroanatomy (1839, 1857) but possibly, the meaning of "cortex" as referring to a laminated gray matter mantle is even older, given that cortical laminated, there are different numbers of layers that can comprise a cortex.
+Leuret and Gratiolet already use it in their famous twovolume book on comparative neuroanatomy (1839, 1857) but possibly, the meaning of "cortex" as referring to a laminated gray matter mantle is even older, given that cortical lamination was first described in 1776 by Francesco Gennari in the human visual cortex.
+Although cortex is by definition always laminated, there are different numbers of layers that can comprise a cortex.
 Only the mammalian neocortex that covers the bulk of the cerebral hemispheres has six layers.
 The human hippocampus (archicortex) has three or four laminae (depending on hippocampal area) while the piriform cortex (CPi) (paleocortex) has three layers.

 The reptilian cortex also has three layers.
 The outer layer 1 is called the superficial plexiform or molecular layer and contains only few scattered interneurons.
 Afferent axons from the lateral forebrain bundle travel through this layer and fan out in a seemingly nontopographic manner (Naumann et al., 2015).
 These axons make numerous en-passant synapses on both layer 1 interneurons and distal dendrites of layer 2 principal neurons (Smith et al., 1980).
-The intermediate layer 2 is called cellular layer and forms a continuous and densely packed sheet of principal neurons, a much smaller number of interneurons; it contains a large number of basal dendrites of principal neurons as well as corticofugal and local axons.
+The intermediate layer 2 is called cellular layer and forms a continuous and densely packed sheet of principal neurons, a much smaller number of interneurons as well as afferent and local axons.
+Layer 3 is the deep plexiform or subcellular layer and is only loosely packed with interneurons; it contains a large number of basal dendrites of principal neurons as well as corticofugal and local axons.
 A distinct bundle of unmyelinated fibers called alveus is situated deep to layer 3 in most cortical areas (Ulinski, 1990; ten Donkelaar, 1998).
 These cortical areas show distinct cytoarchitectonic differences that could point to computational specializations.

 According to Fournier et al. (2015) and Naumann et al. (2015), the reptilian dorsal cortex strongly resembles the three-layered mammalian CPi.
-Based on this comparison, and substantiated by some studies in reptiles, they propose a couple of highly interesting functional interpretations of the local dynamics of the turtle dorsal cortex (Fig. 13).
+Based on this comparison, and substantiated by some studies in reptiles, they propose a couple of highly interesting functional interpretations of the local dynamics of the turtle dorsal cortex (Fig. 8.13).
 The starting point of these local dynamics is the system of afferent fibers that reach the dorsal cortex via the dorsal forebrain bundle from sensory thalamus.
 These axons run across layer 1 and synapse both on inhibitory interneurons of layer 1 as well as on distal dendrites of principal neurons of layer 2 (Kriegstein and Connors, 1986).
-Interneurons receive more afferent input than the principal cells and thus provide a massive feed-forward inhibition.
-Principal neurons (Fournier et al., 2015).
+Interneurons receive more afferent input than the principal cells and thus provide a massive feed-forward inhibition to principal neurons (Fournier et al., 2015).
 In addition, principal cells activate layer 2 interneurons and receive feedback inhibition.
 Principal neurons also provide recurrent excitation to other pyramidal neurons via the associational intracortical connections (Fournier et al., 2015).
 As a result, sensory stimulation evokes strong inhibition, combined with sparse coding properties of principal neurons (Mancilla et al., 1998).